Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 - Enter a keyword in the search field, for example, "appointment".
 All transcript conversations which include the keyword will now be displayed.
 - Click on any transcript conversation in the list.
 - The clicked transcript conversation, containing the search string, will be displayed in a conversation panel.
-The message that contains the search text has a grey background.
+The message that contains the search text has a gray background.
   Also, the matching text within the message itself is highlighted yellow.

 <figure>